Coordinate Reference System Normalization

 In production spatial AI pipelines, raw geospatial inputs rarely arrive in a unified coordinate reference system.
 Datasets sourced from municipal GIS…

 Spatial LLMs operate on structured coordinate sequences, raster grids, or vectorized feature sets.
 When inputs span multiple reference frames, mathematical operations like spatial joins, buffer generation, and bounding box extraction become non-deterministic.
-The Spatial LLM Architecture & Core Concepts pillar treats CRS normalization as a mandatory preprocessing gate.
+The Spatial LLM Architecture & Core Concepts guide treats CRS normalization as a mandatory preprocessing gate.
 Failing to enforce a canonical projection before ingestion corrupts the spatial priors that Spatial Embedding Models rely on for metric consistency and cross-modal alignment.

 Step 1: CRS Detection and Schema Validation